 Midea Class Action Lawsuit Filed Over Mold in Recalled Air Conditioner Units

-A New York woman has filed a class action lawsuit less than a month after Midea recalled nearly 2 million window air conditioners due to design flaws that allow mold growth, potentially causing respiratory health problems.
+A New York woman has filed a class action lawsuit less than a month after Midea recalled nearly 2 million window air conditioners due to design flaws that may allow mold to grow inside the units, potentially causing severe respiratory health problems for individuals using the air conditioners.

 The complaint (PDF) was brought by Latazia Canon-Rivera in the U.S. District Court for the Southern District of New York on June 27, naming Midea America Corp. as the defendant.